aeris/gdpr/letter/en.md

 be taken to prevent further unauthorized access to my personal data;

-                    viii.    contact information so that I can obtain more information and assistance in relation to such a breach, and
+                    viii.    contact information so that I can obtain more information and assistance in relation to the breach, and

                      ix.    information and advice on what I can do to protect myself against any harms, including identity theft and fraud.

         b.
-If you are not able to state with any certainty whether such an exposure has taken place, through the use of appropriate technologies, please advise what mitigating steps you have taken, such as
+If you are not able to state with any certainty whether such an exposure took place, through the use of appropriate technologies, please advise what mitigating steps you have taken, such as:

                       i.
 Encryption of my personal data;